Simbamon/AirFlow_Day0/README.md

   - no_status -> Scheduler[scheduled] -> Executor[queued] -> Worker[running] -> success
 <br><br/>

+## Cron Expression
+A CRON expression is a string comprising five fields separated by white space that represents a set of times
+  - Normally as a schedule to execute some routine https://youtu.be/K9AnJ9_ZAXE?t=3729 <- *Write the table later
 ## FIXES
 1. As of today(Feb 20, 2023), Airflow does not support Python 3.11
     Download the different python version and use that python to create virtual environment